Skip to content

 Description

-The backs of the hands are brought together in front of the body.
+The hands are brought together so that the backs of the hands meet in front of the body.

-• pressure is applied from a lower position
+Pressure is applied upward from a lower position in the opposite direction.

 Throughout the exercise: